 Planet Earth is undergoing vast anthropogenic induced environmental changes to its physical landscape.
-By holistically drawing upon basic physical and theoretical underpinnings from a range of scientific disciplines like geoscience, ecology, biogeography, meteorology, climatology, oceanography, and conservation biology, students will explore and understand the issues and physical impacts surrounding atmospheric and hydrological pollution, biodiversity loss, species extinctions, desertification, soil degradation, global climate change, and declining fisheries.
+By holistically drawing upon basic physical and theoretical underpinnings from a range of scientific disciplines like geoscience, ecology, biogeography, meteorology, climatology, oceanography, and conservation biology, you will explore and understand the issues and physical impacts surrounding atmospheric and hydrological pollution, biodiversity loss, species extinctions, desertification, soil degradation, global climate change, and declining fisheries.
 The human impact on Earth's environment through population growth, the expansion of the urban environment, the global food crisis, and environmental economics, will be also addressed.
 Sustainable natural resource use is advocated by linking sound science with wise environmental stewardship.

 Assessment 1 Online Quiz: 250 words.
 Relates to Learning Outcomes 1-5 Assessment 2 Written Assignment on an Environmental Issue: 2000 words.
 Relates to Learning Outcomes 1-5 Assessment 3 Take Home Exam: 2000 words.
 Relates to Learning Outcomes 1-5

 - Online quiz and library exercise (10%)